rbind/asimumba.web/content/page/about.md

 `For this website`

 >This will be a place where I share my daily musings in the world of R, Stock markets, and mostly, everything remotely interesting.
-I have a knack for learning interesting data analytic technologies.
+I have a knack for learning interesting data analytics technologies.

 `Let's have fun!` :smile:

 **Community endeavours**
 ***

 To support Data Science and analytics growth in Zambia, I started a blog [ZedR](http://zedr.rbind.io/).
 Anyone is free to join and contribute content.
-Going forward, I hope to build a team of data science enthusiasts where we will host meetups and data science hackathons.
+Going forward, I hope to build a team of data science enthusiasts with future pans to host meetups and data science hackathons.

 **Courses completed:**
 ***